Marcelo-spec/Presentation/README.md

 # Presentation App

-This project still in progress
+This project is a small portfolio